hanhanwu/Hanhan_Break_the_Limits/Bank_Fantasy/Golden_Bridge/ReadMe.md

 * How does Prophet handle missing values
   * From [Prophet paper][13], it's not clearly mention how to handle missing data.
 But I think it's also because they build a function to fit the whole time series of both train and test data, therefore missing data is also covered.

+### Products Recommendation Experiments
+There are multiple recommendation methods in my mind now, so want to try them all to see which one works better.

+#### Data Exploration
+* [My Code - Merchant Products Observation][14]💖
+  * Here is to merge all the products data into 1 dataframe and to observe the purchase frequency pattern, in order to see whether the data could support different types of recommendation methods.

 ## Future Work
 * Choose different forecasting method automatically for each merchant?